margaretfoster/PRISM-framework/examples/growth_trap.md

 Provides systematic evidence for recruitment-driven organizational change using scalable computational approaches.

 **What We Learn:**
-- Theorize a mechanism in a hostile data regime with geopolitical importance
+- How to operationalize an indirect research design for a theorized mechanism in a hostile data environment
 - Behavioral and messaging changes cohere temporally and substantively
 - Computational measurement enables systematic analysis of hidden processes
 - Triangulation strategy supports inference even without causal identification